A/N: See the end of the chapter for some info and fun facts!

 “We’ll have to be quiet, then.”

-Leandros frowned at Devikra.
-Seeing that she was serious, he sighed.
+Seeing that Devikra was serious, Leandros sighed.
 “Fine.
 I’m not sure that we have any better options.
 I don’t know the exact room, but I saw the general direction they led him in.
 Let’s go.”

-Leandros went first, glancing up and down the hallway to make sure no one was around before ushering Devikra out and shutting the door.
+Leandros led the way, glancing up and down the hallway to make sure no one was around before ushering Devikra out and shutting the door.
 The Oracle of Damael was unhurried as ever, confident and calm beside Leandros’ own uncertainty.
-She smirked at him and lifted her hood again, and in her dark traveling cloak, she blended seamlessly in with the darkness.
+She lifted her hood again, and in her dark traveling cloak, she blended seamlessly in with the darkness.

 The two of them wandered the darkened hallways, keeping close to the walls, moving slowly so as to stay silent.
-The size of the house made finding Roman’s temporary hold easily — the private guard they’d seen on their way in sat outside a locked door, a lit oil lamp set on the ground at his feet.
+The size of the house made finding Roman’s temporary hold easy — the private guard Leandros had seen on their way in sat outside a locked door, a lit oil lamp set on the ground at his feet.

 He had to be watching Roman’s room.

-The guarded started when he saw Devikra.
-She lowered her hood as she approached, and over the gentle tapping of the rain on the roof and the creaking of the old house, Leandros heard the cadence of their voices.
-Devikra slyly handed him something: the guard looked at it, handed something back, and then — to Leandros’ shock — walked away.
+The guard started when he saw Devikra.
+She lowered her hood as she approached him, and over the gentle tapping of the rain on the roof and the creaking of the old house, Leandros heard the soft cadence of their voices.
+Devikra slyly handed the guard something; the guard looked at it, handed something back, and then — to Leandros’ shock — walked away.

-Once he’d passed beyond the reach of the lantern, into the darkness that hung heavily upon these halls, Leandros approached Devikra.
+Once the guard had passed beyond the reach of the lantern, into the darkness that hung heavily upon these halls, Leandros approached Devikra.
 “What did you do?” he asked.

 Devikra raised an eyebrow.
-“I bribed him,” she said, then laughed at the shocked look on his face.
+“I bribed him,” she said, then laughed at the shocked look on the alfar’s face.
 “You have money too, Leandros.
 I thought you’d have learned how to use it by now.”

 “But what if that didn’t work?
 What if he’d called for help?
 How do you know he’s not on his way to get the Councilors right now?”
 Leandros asked.

-“To answer your second question first: I promised him more money once he gets back.
-There, easy.
-It’s not hard to tell when someone will accept a bribe, dear.
-There’s a certain look to them.
+“To answer your second question first: he’s just smoking a cigarette out the window around the corner, and I promised him more money when he gets back.
+Most people will accept bribes, dear, especially if they’re on a government payroll.
 You just have to make your offer tempting enough.”

 Leandros scoffed.
 “I still think that was rash.”

-“And when you’ve been doing this as long as I have, you learn to accept the risk if it makes things easier for you,” Devikra said, patting Leandros arm.
-She brandished the key the guard gave her.
-“Now come on, he said he’d give us the time it takes to smoke two cigarettes.
+“And when you’ve been doing this as long as I have, you learn to accept the risks that make things easier for you,” Devikra said.
+She brandished the key the guard gave.
+“Now come along, he said he’d give us the time it takes to smoke two cigarettes.
 We can’t waste it.”

 With that, Devikra picked up the lantern and threw open the door.
-The room inside, while lacking windows, was similar to the ones Leandros and Roman had initially been given.
-There was a bed, a chair, a bedside table, and an armoire.
+The room inside, while lacking a window, was similar to the ones Leandros and Roman had initially been given.
+There was a bed, a chair, and an armoire.
 Nothing more.

 “That took you longer than I expected,” Roman said.
 He laid on the bed, his hands folded under his head, but he sat up when Devikra waltzed in.
 “Dev!
 What are you doing here?”

-Devikra crossed the room, set the lantern on the bedside table, and gave Roman a kiss on the cheek.
+Devikra set the lantern on the bedside table and gave Roman a kiss on the cheek.
 “Hello, dear.
-I hear you got yourself into trouble.”
+I heard you got yourself into trouble.”

 Roman laughed.
 “What gave it away?”